-There's always been some allure to Taylor Stitch for me.
+There's always been some allure to Taylor Stitch menswear for me.
 I don't know if it's their general aesthetic, their vibe, the quality of clothes they put out - or all of those things rolled into one.
 All I know is that I'm a fan for life, and I love writing or making videos about their products.
-Today we have a look at some of their denim and how I feel it measures up to other denim I've owned in the past.
+Today we look at a Taylor Stitch denim review and how I feel it measures up to other denim I've owned in the past.

 If you like a good pair of jeans like me, you're going to want to focus on only a few things when buying your next pair.
 Some will automatically go for one particular wash, others will look for a particular mixture of materials, but I myself go for fit and fabric.
 Fabric because, well, I live in Minneapolis where it can literally be hot and humid one day, and snowy and icy the next.
 When you live in a place that has a tricky climate like the Twin Cities, I don't always want to go with the 16oz and higher denim weights because, well, they're incredibly hot.
 Denim on a hot day is a tricky balance.
 But you also don't want to waver when it comes to the fit, either.